-Lead Society: Institute of Electrical and Electronics Engineers Cooperating Society: Institute of Industrial Engineers
+Lead Society: IEEE Cooperating Society: Institute of Industrial Systems Engineers

 These program criteria apply to engineering technology programs that include computer or similar modifiers in their titles.

 An accreditable program in Computer Engineering Technology will prepare graduates with the skills necessary to enter careers in the design, application, installation, operation, and/or maintenance of computer systems.
 Graduates of associate degree programs typically have strengths in the building, testing, operation, and maintenance of existing computer systems and their associated software systems, whereas baccalaureate degree graduates are well prepared for development and implementation of computer systems.